 - Unexplained cuts, bruises, sprains, or broken bones

 - Dehydration or Malnutrition

 - Sudden changes in wills or financial dealings

 - Venereal disease

 - Strange behavior not related to elder’s medical condition

 If a loved one ever sees these signs or other concerning behavior, they should immediately report elder abuse to their local agency and reach out to a legal advocate as soon as possible.
-An experienced lawyer could help protect a loved one, and other residents, from further abuse.
+An experienced local lawyer could help protect a loved one, and other residents, from further harm.

 Legal Options in the Event of Nursing Home Abuse